uniphil/FMM/README.txt

 !
 28Jun02  1.91  RLC  Made cond OPTIONAL in Decomp
 !
 21Aug02  1.95  RLC  Made single and double precision versions !
 11Oct02  1.96  RLC  Compute eps each time in RKFS
 !
-20Jul12  0.1   PS   Port BrentZero to Python!
+20Jul12  0.1   PS   Port BrentZero to Python and add some tests

 This software is Public Domain.
-Have fun!
-And if you feel like porting more of the Fortran subroutines, share them back and I'll add them to the package!
+Have fun.
+And if you feel like porting more of the Fortran subroutines, share them back and I'll add them to the package.